Clare Pointon, BA (Oxon), MSc (Mdx), BACP Reg.

 Areas of counselling I deal with

-I am happy to chat before we meet and answer any questions you may have about therapy and the way I work:
+I am happy to chat by phone before we meet and answer any questions you may have about therapy and the way I work:

 £110 Couples (Longer session)